ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 The purpose of an Infinite game is to continue playing the game.

-So this is like Conversations, or Marriage.
+So, this is like Conversations, or Marriage.
 You can't *win* marriage, you just aim to purpetuate it, to keep it going as long as you can and to enjoy doing it.

 ## What kind of game is Business